Arpan-Roy-1993/Vector-Space-Modelling-of-images-and-videos/vector-space-modelling-of-images-and-videos/Phase 2/Readme.md

 - Extract 'desctxt', 'descvis' folders

-To store the data to mongodb, run the below python scripts
+To store the data to mongodb, run below python scripts
 ----------------------------------------------------------